 Writing User Stories With AI 2: Fine-Tuning Your Prompt

-Scot Campbell June 26, 2024 #agile #AI #prompt engineering #software development #user stories
+Scot Campbell June 26, 2024 #user stories #AI #software development #agile

 In the first part of our series on writing user stories with AI, we explored the foundational steps to prepare an AI, such as ChatGPT, to write user stories that meet the needs of an Agile development team.
 Now, it’s time to dive deeper into the next critical step: crafting and fine-tuning your prompt.
 A well-constructed prompt is the backbone of generating high-quality user stories.
 It provides the AI with the necessary context, guiding it to produce user stories that are clear, detailed, and actionable.